llee454/jhsph-interview/docs/essay.md

 \end{align*}
 $$

+### Algorithm

+The `refineUniform` function presented in Appendix 2 implements this method.

 ## Linear Estimator

 We may be able to do better than uniform estimator however.
 Consider a partition $p$, where each interval $p_i$ has $s_i$ people in it.
 Often it is reasonable to assume that increases and decreases from $s_i$ to $s_{i+1}$ reflect changes in the underlying distribution.
 If so, we can try to reflect these underlying changes by assuming that the distribution across a series of subintervals is not uniform but linearly increasing and decreasing.